 With the ongoing Covid-19 pandemic changing the way many of us have been able to use our traditional working spaces, the government has proposed to step in and provide an avenue for agreement on rent relief between commercial landlords and their tenants where the tenant is not able to access its premises due to Covid-19.

-The government has proposed an amendment to the Property Law Act 2007 which would imply a "no access in an epidemic" clause into all existing leases and licences that do not already contain an equivalent "no access in an emergency clause".
-If this passes into law, it will have retrospective effect from 28 September 2021.
+The government has agreed to an amendment to the Property Law Act 2007 which will imply a "no access in an epidemic" clause into all existing leases and licences that do not already contain an equivalent "no access in an emergency clause".
+When this passes into law, it will have retrospective effect from 28 September 2021.

 How will it work?

-The proposed no access clause is intended to operate in a similar manner to the existing provision at clause 27.5 of the commonly used Auckland District Law Society Deed of Lease - Sixth Edition 2012(5), however with specific application to epidemics.
-The proposed no access clause will apply in circumstances where:
+The implied no access clause is intended to operate in a similar manner as the existing provision at clause 27.5 of the commonly used Auckland District Law Society Deed of Lease - Sixth Edition 2012(5), however with specific application to epidemics.
+The implied no access clause will apply in circumstances where:

-However, the proposed no access clause will only be implied into leases where:
+However, the implied no access clause will only be implied into leases where:

-The proposed amendment to the Property Law Act requires the landlord and tenant to agree to a 'fair proportion' of the rent (and outgoings) that will not be payable during the period of limited or no access.
-The proposed amendment does not provide guidance on what a 'fair proportion' of rent is considered to be, however it does require the parties to consider any agreement they may have reached between 18 August 2021 (the date Covid-19 Alert Level 4 restrictions came into effect) and 28 September 2021 for rent abatement for the current lockdown.
-Any agreement for rent abatement you may have reached for the current lockdown will be an important starting point in determining what a 'fair proportion' of rent may be.
+The upcoming amendment to the Property Law Act requires the landlord and tenant to agree to a 'fair proportion' of the rent (and outgoings) that will not be payable during the period of limited or no access.
+The upcoming amendment does not provide guidance on what a 'fair proportion' of rent is considered to be.
+Any agreement for rent abatement you may have reached for the current lockdown and the extent of the tenant's loss of income will be an important starting point in determining what a 'fair proportion' of rent may be.
 If agreement cannot be reached then either party may refer the matter to arbitration.

 Will this impact me?

-Landlords and tenants will first need to consider whether the proposed changes will affect them.
-If you have an existing no access in emergency clause in your lease, or you have reached a separate agreement that will apply to all lockdowns, then the proposed law change is unlikely to have any impact on you.
+Landlords and tenants will first need to consider whether the upcoming changes will affect them.
+If you have an existing no access in emergency clause in your lease or you have reached a separate agreement that will apply to all lockdowns then the upcoming law change is unlikely to have any impact on you.
 If you don't have either of these then the change may still affect you even if you have reached an arrangement for the current lockdown.
 Landlords may also want to consider addressing this question in any fresh leases that they enter into, either by providing for a specific abatement percentage within the lease, or simply by excluding the implied term altogether.

 If you are unsure about what your rights or obligations are in relation to these changes, or whether you will need to account for this in any future leases, please don't hesitate to contact our team for assistance.